idia640/presentations/week09/PITCHME.md

 Tom W is a graduate student at the main university in your state.
 Please rank the following nine fields of graduate specialization in order of the likelihood that Tom W is now a student in each of these fields.
 Use 1 for the most likely, 9 for the least likely. business administration computer science engineering humanities and education law medicine library science physical and life sciences social science and social work

 Kahneman, Daniel.
 Thinking, Fast and Slow (p.
 146).
 Farrar, Straus and Giroux.
 Kindle Edition.

 In the absence of specific information about Tom W, you will go by the base rates and guess that he is more likely to be enrolled in humanities and education than in computer science or library science, because there are more students overall in the humanities and education than in the other two fields.

 Kahneman, Daniel.
 Thinking, Fast and Slow (p.
 147).
 Farrar, Straus and Giroux.
 Kindle Edition.

 Next comes a task that has nothing to do with base rates.
 The following is a personality sketch of Tom W written during Tom’s senior year in high school by a psychologist, on the basis of psychological tests of uncertain validity: Tom W is of high intelligence, although lacking in true creativity.
 He has a need for order and clarity, and for neat and tidy systems in which every detail finds its appropriate place.
 His writing is rather dull and mechanical, occasionally enlivened by somewhat corny puns and flashes of imagination of the sci-fi type.
 He has a strong drive for competence.
 He seems to have little feel and little sympathy for other people, and does not enjoy interacting with others.
 Self-centered, he nonetheless has a deep moral sense.

 Kahneman, Daniel.
 Thinking, Fast and Slow (p.
 147).
 Farrar, Straus and Giroux.
 Kindle Edition.

-Kahneman notes that even those trained in statistics fall prey to represenativeness bias.
+Kahneman notes that even those trained in statistics fall prey to representativeness bias.

 ---